MattMS/shelp/command/README.md

 - `ed`

-- `nano`
+- `nano` is a basic text editor.
+  Useful for editing single files.

 - `sed`

 - `tee` to save a copy of the given file.

 - `vim` is a general text editor.
-  Useful for single or multiple files.
+  Useful for editing single or multiple files.

 ### File compression tools